How would you describe willful sin? Can you explain to me what willful sin is?

 None of this is to say that a person guilty of willful sin can't repent and return to God.
 The point God is making is that it doesn't often happen.
 When a person goes against God with an "I dare you to try stopping me" attitude, that person is so prideful that he isn't likely to humble himself and admit he was wrong.
 That is why the writer of Hebrews warned Christians that they can't bring such a person back to God.
 "For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame" (Hebrews 6:4-6).
 The person has to make his own choice.
 I and others can't persuade him out of his foolishness because he has purposefully, knowingly, and defiantly left God.

 It is probably one of the saddest situations I know of.
 I've known a number of friends do this.
-Two young men whom I dearly love did this this year.
+Two young men whom I dearly love who went off into sin this year.
 I hate being helpless.
-I pray that they will come back, but I know it is basically out of my hands and completely in their own.
+I pray that they will come back, but I know it is basically out of my hands and completely in their own hands.
 Paul, after all, was once a blasphemer but turned around (I Timothy 1:13), so there is always hope others will turn as well.